Metropolitan Avenue/Lorimer Street station: BMT Canarsie Line platforms

 The Lorimer Street station (announced as the Metropolitan Avenue-Lorimer Street station) on the BMT Canarsie Line has two tracks and two side platforms.
 It opened on June 30, 1924, as part of the initial segment of the underground Canarsie Line, a product of the Dual Contracts, stretching from Sixth Avenue in Manhattan to Montrose Avenue.
 The L stops at the station at all times.
 The station is between Bedford Avenue to the west and Graham Avenue to the east.
-Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
+Fixed platform barriers, which are intended to prevent passengers falling to the tracks, are positioned near the platform edges.

 The Lorimer Street entry point has a mezzanine above the station.
 There is also another entrance at Union Avenue that leads directly to the Manhattan-bound platform.
 The transfer to the Crosstown Line is toward the Union Avenue (western; railroad northern) end of the station, where passageways descend from each platform to the Union Avenue mezzanine.